 Who says you have to go to New York to see a Broadway play, Picasso’s art or listen to a symphony?

 Tragedy, comedy, dance, music and drama - at the River Campus, you can attend a number of professional Broadway-style productions each year in the state-of-the-art Bedell Performance Hall.
-Also, Southeast’s Holland School of Visual and Performing Arts stages six shows per year starring students and local actors.
+Also, Southeast’s Holland College of Arts and Media stages six shows per year starring students and local actors.

 The newly constructed River Campus, on the banks of the Mississippi River, is the Midwest’s first public institution with a campus dedicated to the disciplines of art, dance, music and theatre.
 The River Campus provides state-of- the-art facilities, which include a 950-seat professional theatre.